 With that said, having the ability to choose from Carbon v1 or Carbon v2 for your DateTime functions is another welcomed addition to the changes that Laravel 5.8 brings to the table, and on top of that it also includes the ability not only to use Carbon immutable however even set it as the default.

-We strongly recommend, if you want to learn more about migrating from Carbon 1 to Carbon 2 and how that will affect you – to check out the official documentation.
+We strongly recommend, if you want to know more about the migration from Carbon 1 to Carbon 2 and how it will affect you – to check out the official documentation.

 The new release also brings support for the new dotenv 3.0 to manage your project .env file.
-One of its differentiating features is the support for multiline strings and white space at the end of strings in your environment file.
+One of its differentiating features is the support for more than one string and white space at their end in your environment file.

-Previously with the above example, it would have returned only specialstringfor.
+Previously, with the example above, it would’ve returned only specialstringfor.
 However, this won’t be the case anymore with the new update what you would get instead is specialstringfor thisapp which will be parsed.
-Another change that dotenv 3.0 brings is respect for any spaces at the end of the string, which previously was stripped from the environment variables.
-This is especially useful in various use cases like for example when multiline API keys are required for security.
+Another change that dotenv 3.0 brings is respect for spaces at the end of the string, which used to be stripped from the environment variables.
+This is useful especially in various use cases like for example when multiline API keys are needed for security.
 Things don’t stop improving here, and it gets even better due to the introduction of another now favorite feature:

 Automatic policy discovery